 If you have been wondering whether hyperbaric oxygen therapy might be right for you, you are not alone.
 Interest in HBOT has grown significantly over the past decade as more people discover how powerfully it supports the body's natural healing process.
-Whether you are recovering from a sports injury, managing a chronic condition, or exploring options after a neurological event, understanding the range of conditions that hyperbaric oxygen therapy can address is a great place to start.
+Whether you are recovering from a sports injury, managing a chronic condition, or exploring options after a neurological event, or even an autoimmune condition, understanding the range of conditions that hyperbaric oxygen therapy can address is a great place to start.

-At Summit Sports and Spine in Lehi, UT, we offer one of the strongest soft-shell hyperbaric chambers available anywhere in Utah County.
+At Summit Sports and Spine in Lehi, UT, we offer one of the strongest soft-shell hyperbaric chambers available anywhere in Utah County or Utah.
 Our AHA Flex 20s chamber reaches 2.0 ATA, which is the pressure level research consistently points to for delivering meaningful therapeutic benefits.
+We still offer low level or mild HBOT as well.
 Here is a look at the conditions HBOT is known to support and why that pressurized oxygen environment makes such a difference.

 How Hyperbaric Oxygen Therapy Works

 Before diving into specific conditions, it helps to understand the mechanism behind HBOT.
 In everyday life, you breathe about 21% oxygen.
 Inside a pressurized hyperbaric chamber, you breathe 100% oxygen at elevated atmospheric pressure.
-This combination allows oxygen to dissolve directly into your blood plasma, reaching tissues and organs that normal circulation sometimes struggles to supply adequately.
+This process first saturates the red blood cells completely, then drives oxygen directly into the blood plasma — enabling it to reach tissues and organs that normal circulation may struggle to adequately supply.

-The result is a cascade of healing responses: reduced inflammation, stimulated stem cell activity, new blood vessel formation, enhanced immune function, and accelerated tissue repair.
+The result is a cascade of healing responses: reduced inflammation, stimulated stem cell activity, new blood vessel formation, new nerve ending connections, enhanced immune function, and accelerated tissue repair.
+There's more systemic effects as well.
 These are not isolated effects.
-They work together, which is why hyperbaric oxygen therapy benefits extend across such a wide range of health conditions.
+They work together to stimulate the lymphatic system, the immune response, hormonal changes and physiological changes , which is why hyperbaric oxygen therapy benefits extend across such a wide range of health conditions.
+They systems start to work better together as mitochondrial activity is increased and oxygen as a catalyst in most of those processes is in greater supply.

 Sports Injuries and Athletic Recovery